Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

-Last updated: 4th Mar 2025
+Last updated: 26th Mar 2026

-What is a maid of honour?
+What is a Maid of Honour?

 The role began in royal courts where young noblewomen worked as junior attendants to queens.
 Noble families sent their unmarried daughters, usually sixteen or older, to serve in these positions.

 The position held great prestige in royal courts.
-Queen Elizabeth I had six maids of honor at her coronation ceremony.
+Queen Elizabeth I had six maids of honour at her coronation ceremony.
 European royal courts kept this tradition alive.
 These maids received several benefits like housing, food and sometimes even payment, which just goes to show how sought-after it became.

 Today’s maid of honour acts as the bride’s main support system.
 The role combines both ceremony duties and practical help.
 This position has changed from its historical beginnings to focus more on wedding planning and emotional support.